Pollo al Mattone

 flattened but crusty on the outside and juicy and delicious on the inside.
 We are also providing you with

-a recipe for cooking chicken breasts in the mattone.
+a recipe for cooking chicken breasts with potatoes in the mattone.

 Pollo al Mattone - Whole Chicken